Export Land Model: Hypothetical example

 Given a hypothetical oil producing country (known by the model as an Export Land) that produces 2 Moilbbl/d, consumes 1 Moilbbl/d, and exports 1 Moilbbl/d to oil consuming countries around the world, the model would be applied as such (illustrated in the graph above):

 Export Land hits the point of Peak Oil production, and over a five-year period production drops by 25%.
 Over the same time period, Export Land's consumption increases by 20% to 1.2 mbpd.
 This causes Export Land's net exports over the five-year period to fall from 1 mbpd to 0.3 mbpd, a decrease of 70% -- resulting from a combination of increasing domestic consumption in Export Land and a 25% drop in production.
 Counter-intuitively, the fractional decline in exports is much greater than the sum of the fractional increase in domestic consumption and the fractional decline in production.

-Real-world examples

-5-years change in production and consumption from 11 Export Land countries.
-Figures in thousand barrels/day.